 because of the lack of winter fodder.

-|The four plots growing in the display
+|The four plots growing in

-fields included within a Norfolk four-course rotation.
+rotation in the fields included within a Norfolk four-course

 - Clover, a legume, has nitrogen fixing nodules on the roots.

 When ploughed in, the nitrogen becomes available for the next

 - Wheat, utilising the nitrogen released by breakdown of the